Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 Moroccan mint tea in a cup next to a silver steeping pot on an isolated white background.

-Flavor and Cultural Significance: It is a refreshing and aromatic tea that is commonly served throughout Morocco and is a symbol of hospitality and friendship.
-It is traditionally served in small, decorative glasses with intricate designs.
+In Morocco it is a symbol of hospitality and friendship, and is served in small, decorative glasses with intricate designs.
 The tea is poured from a height to create a frothy layer on top.
-This technique also helps to cool the tea slightly before it is consumed.
-It is customary for the host to pour the tea in a continuous stream into each glass, demonstrating generosity and hospitality.
+It is also a point of pride for the host to pour the tea in a continuous stream into each glass.

 Sencha